colevandersWands/reading-code-prep/forest-and-trees/README.md

   otherwise they are not :(
 */

-/* prompt the user for input and assign it to `userInput` this line explains to the user what they need to input the `userInput` variable is used later on to check if the user input a valid string */ let userInput = prompt('enter the word "yes", upper or lower case');
+// ! prompt the user for input and assign it to `userInput`
+//   this line explains to the user what they need to input
+//   the `userInput` variable is used later on to check if the user input a valid string let userInput = prompt('enter the word "yes", upper or lower case');

+// compare the input to null
+//  this is to check if they canceled the input if (userInput === null) {
+  // alert a sad face
+  //  let the user know how much they have disappointed you alert(':(');
+}
-/* ! convert the `userInput` to lower case and compare it to the string "yes" checking the user input to make sure they put in a valid string this line uses .toLowerCase so that it doesn't matter what letter were upper or lower case */ if (userInput.toLowerCase() === 'yes') {
+// ? convert the input to lower case and compare it to 'yes'
+//   checking the user input to make sure they put in a valid string
+//   this line uses .toLowerCase so that it doesn't matter what letter were upper or lower case else if (userInput.toLowerCase() === 'yes') {
-  /* alert the user input concatenated with an exclamation mark
+  // alert the user input concatenated with an exclamation mark
-    this is the path for valid user inputs the user will be congratulated for following instructions */ alert(userInput + '!');
+  //   this is the path for valid user inputs
+  //   the user will be congratulated for following instructions alert(userInput + '!');
-} else {
+}
+// the input is not null, and is not 'yes'
+//  they did input something, but it was not correct else {
-  /* alert the user input concatenated with an exclamation mark
+  // alert the user input concatenated with an exclamation mark
-    this is the path for invalid user inputs (things that aren't some form of "yes") it will tell users that they messed up baaaaadly */ alert('baaaaad: ' + userInput);
+  //   this is the path for invalid user inputs (things that aren't some form of "yes")
+  //   it will tell users that they messed up baaaaadly alert('baaaaad: ' + userInput);
 }
 ```